Is Egypt safe? This is a good question and one we receive a lot when talking about our travels.

 Tips for Dressing Appropriately in Egypt

 Egypt is a very conservative, Muslim country.
-Most of the things you hear about come down to the way people are presenting themselves and dressing when they visit.
+Most of the things you hear about come down to the way people present themselves and dress when they visit.

-This is not the first world.
-This is not the west.
+This is not the Western world.
 I don’t care who you are or what your views are on religion.
 If you are going to travel to a Muslim country, show some respect.